What is the Law of Large Numbers?

 The simplest example of the law of large numbers is rolling the dice.
 The dice involves six different events with equal probabilities.
 The expected value of the dice events is:

 If we roll the dice only three times, the average of the obtained results may be far from the expected value.
 Let’s say you rolled the dice three times and the outcomes were 6, 6, 3.
 The average of the results is 5.
-According to the law of the large numbers, if we roll the dice a large number of times, the average result will be closed the expected value of 3.5.
+According to the law of the large numbers, if we roll the dice a large number of times, the average result will be closer to the expected value of 3.5.

 Law of Large Numbers in Finance